eavc/thompson-calculus-made-easy-trans_ES/README.md

 This translation is released under the [Project Gutenberg Ebook License](www.gutenberg.org/license).

-Collaboration is encouraged, please do get in touch should you want to contribute to this project .
+As this is a work in progress, collaboration is encouraged.
+Please do get in touch should you want to contribute to this project.

 ***